-CUL2496 CULINARY ARTS COOPERATIVE EDUCATION
+CUL4098 ADVANCED CULINARY NUTRITION CAREER COOPERATIVE EDUCATION

-In this course, 25 hours of experiential learning takes place in diverse industry work settings.
-Students are exposed to various culinary arts kitchen rotations.
-Upon completion, the student will have a better understanding of the demands and expectations of the food service industry.
+This capstone course will provide the student with experiential learning in diverse domestic and international industry work settings.
+Students will apply their theoretical nutrition and practical knowledge under the supervision of an executive chef and/or registered dietitian.
+Upon completion, the student will gain an understanding of the demands and expectations of the nutrition-related food service industry.
 Academic credit is awarded for this hands-on experience.
-Quarter Credit Hours 7.5
+Prerequisite: Completion of all junior level coursework.
+Quarter Credit Hours 15.0